 Experience of family and relationship violence are common causes of homelessness for young people.
 However, violence does not necessarily end when young people leave the family home or an intimate relationship.
 Young people who are homeless are also often impacted by different ongoing forms of violence and abuse from people in their lives and the community.

-- 46% had previously experienced intimate partner violence
+- Almost 1 in 2 had previously experienced intimate partner violence

-- 10% said they were currently experiencing intimate partner violence (likely to be under-reported)
+- 1 in 10 said they were currently experiencing intimate partner violence (likely to be under-reported)

-- 26% told us that violence was a crisis or serious concern in their lives
+- 1 in 4 told us that violence was a crisis or serious concern in their lives

 After support from BYS

-The proportion of young people who were in a crisis or serious violence situation dropped by over half to 7%.
+- The proportion of young people who were in a crisis or serious violence situation dropped to just 6%.

 Mental Health

 Mental health issues can impact young people’s access to safe, stable housing.
-Poor mental health can be one pathway into homelessness for young people and can be linked to other intersecting needs like early trauma or family and intimate partner violence.
-It can also be the result of other stressors associated with homelessness including financial instability, physical health issues, and lack of support.
+Poor mental health can be one pathway into homelessness for young people and can be linked to other intersecting experiences like early trauma or family and intimate partner violence.
+It can also be the result of other stressors associated with homelessness including financial instability, physical health issues, community violence, and lack of support.

-The proportion of young people who came to BYS with diagnosed mental health issues has remained high at 61%.
+The proportion of young people who came to BYS with mental health diagnoses has remained high at 58%.

 Without support, mental health issues can be a barrier to young people being able to access and maintain safe and stable housing in the future.